Platform9-Community/pf9-gitops-demo/README.md

 ## Additional Examples

-Take some time to review other examples, such as utilizing helm for deployments:
+Take some time to review other examples, such as utilizing helm for deployments and incorporate the CI/CD best practices above.
 - https://github.com/argoproj/argocd-example-apps